aspiers/desktop-config/lib/browser/userscripts/page-id-helpers/README.md

 # Userscripts and bookmarklets for generating references/links to web pages

 Use Linux?
 Fed up of manually copying and pasting references and hyperlinks to web pages?
 We can help!
+Well - with the copying part, at least.
+You still have to paste the result where you need it, since noone's figured out how to write telepathic code yet.

 This directory contains userscripts which provide Javascript helper functions allowing the easy creation of bookmarklets which